wilsacker/Week-13-Challenge/README.md

 ## Technologies

-•	Node.js: Backend framework used to build the application.
+	•	Node.js: JavaScript runtime for building the back end.
+	•	Express.js: Web framework for routing and API handling.
-•	PostgreSQL: Database for storing company employee data.
+	•	PostgreSQL: Relational database for storing product, category, and tag data.
+	•	Sequelize: ORM for interacting with the PostgreSQL database.
-•	pg-pool: PostgreSQL client for Node.js to manage database connections.
+	•	pg: PostgreSQL client for Node.js.
+	•	dotenv: Loads environment variables from a .env file.

 ## License